willguest/ICVR/Documentation/README.md

 ### Procedure for Creating AI-Assisted Documentation

 1. Add a summary section to the top of the class definition.
 Write a short (1-2 sentence) summary.
 This should be carefully considered because it will also tell the AI what it is about.
-> Note: Using an AI to do with can lead to errors.
+> Note: Using an AI to do this can lead to errors.

 2. Give the LLM the following prompt: